 DevOps methodology also facilitates the use of APIs, often standardized, which let third parties and CSPs develop and deliver new telecom products and features on top of existing systems.
 Microservices make it possible to build and integrate such extensions automatically.

 This all means that developers are no longer isolated, removes complex environment lifecycles, saves time, and allows daily changes.
 DevOps teams get faster feedback, operations teams gain control over the delivery platform, end users get more stable software that can be upgraded easily, and business continuity is ensured.The DevOps-based approach to OSS development and delivery in telecom is the basic principle for Comarch OSS teams.

 The stack and standards used support deployments in a variety of scenarios, so customers can adapt solutions to their needs.
 It’s possible to deploy the system on bare-metal, cloud or virtualized telecom environments capable of launching a pure Linux operating system, or on any PaaS environment.
 Comarch OSS

-is not tightly bound to any standard or technology, so firms using it can build on top of it or use it in more extensive DevOps projects.
+is not tightly bound to any standard or technology, so firms using it can build on top of it or use it in more extensive DevOps projects for telecom.